neostalgic/inkatlas-utils/README.md

 image.SetTexturePart(n"aoba");
 ```
 3. Open the Plugins panel in Photoshop by going to Plugins -> Plugins Panel
-4. Run InkAtlas UV Bounds Generator
-5. Choose a destination to save the output JSON file to
-6. You can then copy and paste the resulting array into the `parts` array into the `.inkatlas` you exported from Wolvenkit.
+4. Open the Inkatlas Util plugin
+5. First run the "Fit Layers" function to automatically fit the layers efficiently
+6. Next, run the "Generate InkAtlas" to generate the atlas mappings.
+7. The generated `.inkatlas` file will be in the same directory as the `.psd` file you were working with.
+8. You should now be able to import the generated `.inkatlas` file in Wolvenkit.